Victoria government logo

 Victorian regions and place names

-VicnamesExternal Link is the Victorian register of geographic names; you can use this to check the correct spelling of places, roads and historical information about geographic places in Victoria.
+You can use VICNAMES to check the correct spelling of places, roads and historical information about geographic places in Victoria.

 VICNAMES is used to ensure that names are not duplicated, provide details on the location and extent on geographic features, localities and roads and to record or find historical information on place names.